-1 to 1 iPad Initiative Policies and Procedures
+1 to 1 Chromebook Initiative Policies and Procedures

-Seward Public Schools is proud to offer our high school students Apple iPad devices for use at school and home.
-The 1 to 1 iPad program, which provides mobile computing and wireless technology to all grade 9-12 students, has been designed to enhance delivery and assist with individualized instruction.
+Seward Public Schools is proud to offer our high school students Chromebook devices for use at school and home.
+The 1 to 1 Chromebook program, which provides mobile computing and wireless technology to all grade 9-12 students, has been designed to enhance delivery and assist with individualized instruction.

-For parents and students, the following information is provided to help everyone understand the expectations and the responsibility of care and use related to receiving an iPad.
+For parents and students, the following information is provided to help everyone understand the expectations and the responsibility of care and use related to receiving an Chromebook.

-- Students will receive instruction on the proper use and care of an iPad. - Students will be able to take the iPad home during the school year once the student and parent have signed the iPad Loan Agreement Form, the Student Handbook Receipt, and paid the required technology fee. - Students are expected to treat the iPad as a valuable piece of equipment. - Students must take all precautions to prevent theft; for example, do not leave the iPad unattended or in a car.

-• Students must take precautions to prevent damage to the iPad; for example, do not leave the iPad where there is danger of coming into contact with moisture or excessive heat/cold temperatures.
+- Students will receive instruction on the proper use and care of an Chromebook. - Students will be able to take the Chromebook home during the school year once the student and parent have signed the Chromebook Loan Agreement Form, the Student Handbook Receipt, and paid the required technology fee. - Students are expected to treat the Chromebook as a valuable piece of equipment. - Students must take all precautions to prevent theft; for example, do not leave the Chromebook unattended or in a car. - Students must take precautions to prevent damage to the Chromebook; for example, do not leave the Chromebook where there is danger of coming into contact with moisture or excessive heat/cold temperatures. - Students are to use the Chromebook to access only socially and educationally appropriate materials and websites. - Students who wish to use the Chromebook to purchase goods and services from the Internet have full responsibility for any financial obligations incurred from doing so. - Students are to use the Chromebook in accordance with all Seward Public Schools technology policies including all stipulations found on the Chromebook Loan Agreement Form. - Chromebook are property of Seward Public Schools and must be returned at the end of the school year, upon withdrawal from Seward Public Schools, and/or at the request of the administration.
+Willful failure to return the Chromebook in accordance with the stated conditions will result in criminal prosecution. - Since the Chromebook are property of the school district, officials of the school have the right to review all material stored on or accessed by any Chromebook and/or student.
+School officials may revoke a student's Chromebook privileges for any misuse or violation of policies.

-• The iPad comes with preloaded applications (apps).
-Students may load additional, appropriate apps, onto the machine.
-But, the student must manage their storage space to do everything needed for schoolwork.
-You will have 32 GB of data available on the machine.

-• Students are to use the iPad to access only socially and educationally appropriate materials and websites.

-• Students who wish to use the iPad to purchase goods and services from the Internet have full responsibility for any financial obligations incurred from doing so.

-• Students are to use the iPad in accordance with all Seward Public Schools technology policies including all stipulations found on the iPad Loan Agreement Form.

-• iPads are property of Seward Public Schools and must be returned at the end of the school year, upon withdrawal from Seward Public Schools, and/or at the request of the administration.
-Willful failure to return the iPad in accordance with the stated conditions will result in criminal prosecution.

-• Since the iPads are property of the school district, officials of the school have the right to review all material stored on or accessed by any iPad and/or student.
-School officials may revoke a student's iPad privileges for any misuse or violation of policies.

-iPad Specifications:

-iPad Air 2014 by Apple, Inc. 32 GB Memory

-Receiving Your iPad:
+Receiving Your Chromebook

-iPads will be distributed during our "iPad Orientation."

-At least 1 parent and student must attend an annual session for iPad orientation and information.
-Before receiving an iPad, students and parents must sign and return the following items:
+Chromebooks will be distributed during our "Chromebook Orientation."
+At least 1 parent and student must attend an annual session for Chromebook orientation and information.
+Before receiving an Chromebook, students and parents must sign and return the following items:

-- 1. iPad Loan Agreement Form

-- 2. Signed receipt of the Student/Parent Handbook

-- 3. Pay technology fee
+- 1. Chromebook Loan Agreement/Acceptable Use Form - 2.
+Signed receipt of the Student/Parent Handbook - 3.
+Pay technology fee

 This equipment is, and at all times, remains the property of Seward Public Schools of Seward, Nebraska, and is here with lent to the Student/Borrower for educational purposes only for the academic school year.
 Student/Borrower may not deface or destroy this property in any way.
-Inappropriate use of the iPad may result in the Student/Borrower losing his/her right to use this iPad.
+Inappropriate use of the Chromebook may result in the Student/Borrower losing his/her right to use this Chromebook.
 The equipment will be returned to the school when requested by Seward Public Schools, or sooner, if the Student/Borrower withdraws from Seward Public Schools prior to the end of the school year.